-- Start by stirring together the pink Himalayan sea salt and 2-cups warm water until the salt is completely dissolved.
+- Start by stirring the pink Himalayan sea salt and 2 cups of warm water until the salt is completely dissolved.
 Wait for the brine to cool completely before the next step.

 - Place the garlic, ginger and any other optional spices in the jar

-- Add the carrots, packing them in as tight as you can, leaving about 1 inch of head-space at the top.
+- Add the carrots, packing them as tight as possible, leaving about 1 inch of head space at the top.